buzzqw/TUS/OBSS/OBSSv2-eng.md

 Most spells require character to intone mystical words and gesticulate in a particular way.
 The words and gestures, the rhythm, the cadence and resonance allow the attunement with the Patron who provides the magic.

 It is possible to offer items at the time of casting the spell as an offering to the own Patron, or Patron who oversees the Magic List, to obtain advantages.
-Depending on the emph{preciousness} and emph{story} of the item offered, at the discretion of the Arbiter, the Magic Check can take $pm2d6$ modifier.
+Depending on the *preciousness* and *story* of the item offered, at the discretion of the Arbiter, the Magic Check can take $\pm 2d6$ modifier.

 ### Recovering from dying